conduktor/conduktor-docs/docs/gateway/get-started/kubernetes.md

 #### Default Configuration:

 1. Assumes a local installation on minikube
-2. Deploys a single kafka broker
+2. Deploys a single Kafka broker
 2. Deploys 2 instances of Gateway
 3. Deploys Interceptor ?
 4. Gateway is accessible on port 9099